 By 1980, there were still only sixty breweries, but thanks to President Carter, home brewing was legalized on October 14, 1978, bringing about the microbrew revolution.
-There are now over 1,400 breweries in the States.
+As of 2022, there are now over 9,200 breweries in the States.
 As better European beers and ales were allowed to surface in America, many local independent microbrewers popped up, becoming more experimental with varied recipes.
 Nowadays, America has no problem keeping up with, and often surpassing, international brews.

-Since tastes vary, we hope to lead consumers to their best possible choices by distinguishing between the ‘real deal’ and mere imitators without reservation.
+Since tastes vary, I hope to lead consumers to their best possible choices by distinguishing between the ‘real deal’ and mere imitators, without reservation.

-Even if we may have missed some particular ‘styles’ from different brewers, most have a similar ‘vibe’ to that particular brewers rated product, using similar ingredients, yeast fermentation, and water.
+Even if we may have missed some particular ‘styles’ from different brewers, some have a similar ‘vibe’ to that particular brewers rated product, using similar ingredients, yeast fermentation, and water.
 The apple doesn’t fall far from the tree.
 ‘It’s the water’ is actually a true, binding statement, as it is the most important ingredient for quality beers and ales.